We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Save some additional money by declining the collision damage waiver policy offered by the rental car agency.
 The Sapphire Reserve is one of the very few credit cards that offers primary collision and theft damage coverage.
 As the coverage is primary, Chase will reimburse the first $75,000 in damage done to the rental vehicle or any other involved vehicles involved.
 The coverage is good for most makes and models within the U.S. and many foreign countries.

 A third benefit is complimentary roadside assistance.
 Up to four times a year, Chase will cover the first $50 in expenses when you need a tow, jumpstart, or help changing a flat tire.
-This is one of the few Chase Sapphire Reserve benefits that is available for rental and personal cars.
+This is one of the few Chase Sapphire Reserve® benefits that are available for rental and personal cars.

 Trip Protection Insurance